Spectrum disorder: Substance use

-A spectrum of drug use, drug abuse and substance dependence – one spectrum of this type, adopted by the Health Officers Council of British Columbia in 2005, does not employ loaded terms and distinctions such as "use" vs. "abuse", but explicitly recognizes a spectrum ranging from potentially beneficial to chronic dependence.
+A spectrum of drug use, drug abuse and substance dependence – one spectrum of this type, adopted by the Health Officers Council of British Columbia in 2005, does not employ loaded terms and distinctions such as "use" versus "abuse", but explicitly recognizes a spectrum ranging from potentially beneficial to chronic dependence.
 The model includes the role not just of the individual but of society, culture and availability of substances.
 In concert with the identified spectrum of drug use, a spectrum of policy approaches was identified which depended partly on whether the drug in question was available in a legal, for-profit commercial economy, or at the other of the spectrum only in a criminal/prohibition, black-market economy.
 In addition, a standardized questionnaire has been developed in psychiatry based on a spectrum concept of substance use.

 Paraphilias and obsessions

-The interpretative key of 'spectrum,' developed from the concept of 'related disorders,' has been considered also in paraphilias.
+The interpretative key of "spectrum," developed from the concept of "related disorders," has been considered also in paraphilias.

 Paraphilic behavior is triggered by thoughts or urges that are psychopathologically close to obsessive impulsive area.
 Hollander (1996) includes in the obsessive-compulsive spectrum neurological obsessive disorders, body-perception-related disorders and impulsivity-compulsivity disorders.
 In this continuum from impulsivity to compulsivity it is particularly hard to find a clear borderline between the two entities.

 On this point of view, paraphilias represent such as sexual behaviors due to a high impulsivity-compulsivity drive.
-It is difficult to distinguish impulsivity from compulsivity: sometimes paraphilic behaviors are prone to achieve pleasure (desire or fantasy), in some other cases these attitudes are merely expressions of anxiety, and the atypical behavior is an attempt to reduce anxiety.
+It is difficult to distinguish impulsivity from compulsivity: Sometimes paraphilic behaviors are prone to achieve pleasure (desire or fantasy); in some other cases, these attitudes are merely expressions of anxiety, and the atypical behavior is an attempt to reduce anxiety.
 In the last case, the pleasure gained is short in time and is followed by a new increase in anxiety levels, such as it can be seen in an obsessive patient after he performs his compulsion.

 Eibl-Eibelsfeldt (1984) underlines a female sexual arousal condition during flight and fear reactions.
 Some women, with masochistic traits, can reach orgasm in such conditions.

+Disruptive behavior disorders

+The disruptive behavior disorders – commonly defined as including oppositional defiant disorder and conduct disorder, with ADHD and antisocial personality disorder sometimes also included – are sometimes viewed as constituting a "disruptive behavior disorder spectrum".

+Fetal alcohol spectrum disorders

+Fetal alcohol spectrum disorders have both physical signs (such as facial malformations) but also psychological signs and symptoms, including behavior problems similar to ADHD, learning and speech problems, and intellectual disability.